 Genome Fusion and the Evolution of Eukaryotes

-Scientists believe the ultimate event in HGT (horizontal gene transfer) occurs through genome fusion between different species when two symbiotic organisms become endosymbiotic.
+Scientists believe the ultimate in HGT occurs through genome fusion between different species of prokaryotes when two symbiotic organisms become endosymbiotic.
 This occurs when one species is taken inside the cytoplasm of another species, which ultimately results in a genome consisting of genes from both the endosymbiont and the host.
 This mechanism is an aspect of the Endosymbiont Theory, which is accepted by a majority of biologists as the mechanism whereby eukaryotic cells obtained their mitochondria and chloroplasts.
 However, the role of endosymbiosis in the development of the nucleus is more controversial.
 Nuclear and mitochondrial DNA are thought to be of different (separate) evolutionary origin, with the mitochondrial DNA being derived from the circular genomes of bacteria that were engulfed by ancient prokaryotic cells.
-Mitochondrial DNA can be regarded as the smallest chromosome.
-Interestingly enough, mitochondrial DNA is inherited only from the mother.
-The mitochondrial DNA degrades in sperm when the sperm degrades in the fertilized egg or, in other instances, when the mitochondria located in the flagellum of the sperm fails to enter the egg.

-There are several other competing hypotheses as to the origin of eukaryotes and the nucleus.
-One idea about how the eukaryotic nucleus evolved is that prokaryotic cells produced an additional membrane which surrounded the bacterial chromosome.
-Some bacteria have the DNA enclosed by two membranes; however, there is no evidence of a nucleolus or nuclear pores.
-Other proteobacteria also have membrane-bound chromosomes.
-If the eukaryotic nucleus evolved this way, we would expect one of the two types of prokaryotes to be more closely-related to eukaryotes.
-Another hypothesis, the nucleus-first hypothesis, proposes the nucleus evolved in prokaryotes first, followed by a later fusion of the new eukaryote with bacteria that became mitochondria.
-The mitochondria-first hypothesis, however, proposes mitochondria were first established in a prokaryotic host, which subsequently acquired a nucleus (by fusion or other mechanisms) to become the first eukaryotic cell.
-Most interestingly, the eukaryote-first hypothesis proposes prokaryotes actually evolved from eukaryotes by losing genes and complexity.
+The nucleus-first hypothesis proposes that the nucleus evolved in prokaryotes first (Figure 2a), followed by a later fusion of the new eukaryote with bacteria that became mitochondria.
+The mitochondria-first hypothesis proposes that mitochondria were first established in a prokaryotic host (Figure 2b), which subsequently acquired a nucleus, by fusion or other mechanisms, to become the first eukaryotic cell.
+Most interestingly, the eukaryote-first hypothesis proposes that prokaryotes actually evolved from eukaryotes by losing genes and complexity (Figure 2c).
 All of these hypotheses are testable.
 Only time and more experimentation will determine which hypothesis is best supported by data.

-The recognition of the importance of Horizontal gene transfer (HGT), especially in the evolution of prokaryotes, has caused some to propose abandoning the classic “tree of life” model.
-In 1999, a phylogenetic model that resembles a web or a network more than a tree was proposed.
+The recognition of the importance of HGT, especially in the evolution of prokaryotes, has caused some to propose abandoning the classic “tree of life” model.
+In 1999, W. Ford Doolittle proposed a phylogenetic model that resembles a web or a network more than a tree.
 The hypothesis is that eukaryotes evolved not from a single prokaryotic ancestor, but from a pool of many species that were sharing genes by HGT mechanisms.
-Some individual prokaryotes were responsible for transferring the bacteria that caused mitochondrial development in the new eukaryotes, whereas other species transferred the bacteria that gave rise to chloroplasts.
+As shown in Figure 3a, some individual prokaryotes were responsible for transferring the bacteria that caused mitochondrial development to the new eukaryotes, whereas other species transferred the bacteria that gave rise to chloroplasts.
 This model is often called the “web of life.”
-In an effort to save the tree analogy, some have proposed using the Ficus tree with its multiple trunks as a phylogenetic tree to represent the evolutionary role for HGT.
+In an effort to save the tree analogy, some have proposed using the Ficus tree (Figure 3b) with its multiple trunks as a phylogenetic to represent a diminished evolutionary role for HGT.

-Others have proposed abandoning any tree-like model of phylogeny in favor of a ring structure.
-The ” ring of life ” is a phylogenetic model where all three domains of life evolved from a pool of primitive prokaryotes.
-Using the conditioned reconstruction algorithm, it proposes a ring-like model in which species of all three domains (Archaea, Bacteria, and Eukarya) evolved from a single pool of gene-swapping prokaryotes.
-This structure is proposed as the best fit for data from extensive DNA analyses; the ring model is the only one that adequately takes HGT and genomic fusion into account.
-However, phylogeneticists remain highly skeptical of this model.
+Others have proposed abandoning any tree-like model of phylogeny in favor of a ring structure, the so-called “ring of life” (Figure 4); a phylogenetic model where all three domains of life evolved from a pool of primitive prokaryotes.
+Lake, again using the conditioned reconstruction algorithm, proposes a ring-like model in which species of all three domains—Archaea, Bacteria, and Eukarya—evolved from a single pool of gene-swapping prokaryotes.
+His laboratory proposes that this structure is the best fit for data from extensive DNA analyses performed in his laboratory, and that the ring model is the only one that adequately takes HGT and genomic fusion into account.
+However, other phylogeneticists remain highly skeptical of this model.